The Civil Services Exam (CSE) in India is a nationwide competitive examination conducted by the Union Public Service Commission (UPSC).

 |Sub Total (Written Test)||1750|

 |Personality Test (Interview)||275|

-Personality test, commonly known as the interview is the final round in the Civil Services Exam selection process.
+Personality test, commonly known as the interview, is the final round in the Civil Services Exam selection process.
 It is the gateway to your dream service.
-Only those candidates who manage to clear the mains exam cutoff are allowed to attend the interview.
-Purpose of the interview is to assess the suitability of the candidate to the Civil Services.
-At this stage, the candidates are tested for their mental alertness, the balance of judgement, intellectual and moral integrity, etc out of 275 marks.
+Only those candidates who manage to clear the mains exam cut-off are allowed to attend the interview.
+The purpose of the interview is to assess the suitability of the candidate to the Civil Services.
+At this stage, the candidates are tested for their mental alertness, the balance of judgment, intellectual and moral integrity, etc out of 275 marks.
 Marks scored by the candidate in the interview will be added to the marks scored by him/her in the mains exam for arriving at the final merit list.

 Civil Services Exam Qualification:

 Candidates who wish to appear for the Civil Services Exam must fulfill the conditions of nationality, age, and educational qualification.
 The candidate must not be less than 21 years of age and more than 32 years of age.
-The candidate must also have completed graduation in any discipline from a recognised university.
-However, there are age relaxations depending upon the category the candidate belongs to.
+The candidate must also have completed graduation in any discipline from a recognized university.
+However, there are age relaxations, depending upon the category the candidate belongs to.